 Pros and Cons of Being a CNA in Bradenton

 Bradenton is part of Sarasota’s municipal area, and Sarasota has a lot going for it.
-It was named the best place to retire and 16th best place to live in the country by U.S. News & World Report.
-The report also called it the second-best place to live in Florida.
+This Florida region may make you think of its healthy retirement community—which is, of course, partly due to the dedicated efforts of healthcare workers just like you.
+In fact, in a 2020 study, U.S News Report named Sarasota the best place to retire, the 16th best place to live in the country, and the second-best place to live in Florida.

 How Much do CNAs Make in Bradenton and the Surrounding Areas?

-CNA pay varies based not just on your amount of training or years worked but also on your workplace.
-If you work in a specialized hospital, you may earn more than those in assisted living facilities, for instance.
+Average CNA salaries in the Sarasota-Bradenton area range from $23,450 to $37,460.
+As with most professions, the amount you can earn as a CNA varies based not just on your amount of training or years worked but also on where you work.
+For instance, if you work in a specialized hospital, you may earn more than those working in assisted living facilities.

 Our Employer Partners Have CNA Jobs Near You